NECCO-Mania: Fans Stock Up On Chalky Wafers In Case Candy Company Folds

 Another NECCO fan, Spencer Ordway, is hoarding wafers, but not because of their tasty crunch.
 He runs a sleepaway camp in Maine, and for more than 70 years, at an end-of-summer carnival, campers have used NECCO wafers as a currency to play games and buy prizes.

 "I had so many alumni and current staff contacting me today saying, 'What are we going to do?
-How can we save enough NECCO wafers to, uh, cover us for years to come?'"
-Ordway says.
+How can we save enough NECCO wafers to, uh, cover us for years to come?' " Ordway says.

 So he went online and bought enough to keep the carnival funded for the next few years.
-And he says the camp's stash is safe, since he's not likely to be raiding it anytime soon.
+And he says the camp's stash is safe, since he is not likely to be raiding it anytime soon.
 "I mean, it is really like chewing on chalk."

-Even so, he's still hoping the company can pull through somehow, so NECCO wafers — and the company's other candies — will be available for generations to come.
+Even so, he is still hoping the company can pull through somehow, so NECCO wafers — and the company's other candies — will be available for generations to come.